grnet/kamaki/docs/setup.rst

     * Allow unittests to run on kamaki.clients package
     * Needs mock version 1.X or better

+* astakosclient
+    * For advanced users mostly
+    * Allows the use of a full astakos command line client

 Any of the above features can be installed at any time before or after kamaki installation.

 Configuration options
 ---------------------

+There are two kinds of configuration options:

+* kamaki-related (global)
+    interface settings and constants of the kamaki internal mechanism, e.g. colors in the output, maximum threads per connection, custom logging or history files, etc.

+* cloud-related (remote.XXX)
+    information needed to connect and use one or more remote clouds.
+There are some mandatory options (url, token) and some advanced / optional (e.g. service-specific url overrides or versions)

-Kamaki comes with preset default values to all configuration options.
-All vital configuration options are set to use the okeanos.grnet.gr cloud services.
-User information is not included and should be provided either through the kamaki config command or by editing the configuration file.
+Kamaki comes with preset default values to all kamaki-releated configuration options.
+Cloud-related information is not included in presets and should be provided.
+Kamaki-related options can also be modified.

-Kamaki configuration options are vital for correct Kamaki behavior.
-An incorrect option may render some command groups dysfunctional.
 There are two ways of managing configuration options: edit the config file or use the kamaki config command.

-Using multiple setups
+Using multiple configuration files
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Kamaki setups are stored in configuration files.
 By default, a Kamaki installation stores options in *.kamakirc* file located at the user home directory.

-If a user needs to switch between different setups, Kamaki can explicitly load configuration files with the --config option:
+If a user needs to switch between different kamaki-related setups, Kamaki can explicitly load configuration files with the **- - config** (or **- c**)
+option:

 .. code-block:: console

     $ kamaki --config <custom_config_file_path> [other options]

-Using many different configuration files for different cloud services is encouraged.
+.. note:: For access to multiple cloud remotes, users do NOT need to create
+    multiple configuration files.
+Instead, we suggest using a single configuration file with multiple remote setups.
+More details can be found at the `multiple remotes guide <#multiple-cloud-remotes>`_.

 Modifying options at runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^